Business advisor Julia Chanteray

 We meet up online twice a month to work out the right strategy for your company.
 And then we continue meeting so I can be there to support you in implementing that strategy and tweaking it along the way.

 That’s where all the clever tactics come in.
-I’m also available between meetings by phone and by email, so you can get advice on any tricky situations that come up along the way.
+I encourage clients to stay in touch with me between meetings by phone and email so you can get advice on any tricky situations that come up along the way.
 In fact, the clients who tap into my experience and expertise between meetings are the ones that move forward fastest.
+I’m not the cheapest small business advisor out there, so I tell clients to get their moneys worth by tapping into my experience of what works at a more tactical level.

 There’s no minimum contract, but most of my clients stay with me for 6 – 12 months.